 What Directors And Officers Insurance Covers?

 D&O insurance is among the most popular types of business insurance.
-The policy provides coverage to the directors and officers of the company from personal losses if they are sued as a result of serving the business in their respective roles.
+The The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More provides coverage to the directors and officers of the company from personal losses if they are sued as a result of serving the business in their respective roles.
 It covers the defense cost, legal fees, damages cost and other expenses that they incur because of the lawsuit.

 Directors and officers liability insurance shields directors and officers from lawsuits by many different parties, including the employees.